PTENNews Brief

 Patterson-UTI Energy Jumps 8% on Analyst Upgrades, But Forward Earnings Are Negative

-Patterson-UTI Energy (PTEN) spiked 8% in a single session as multiple analysts raised price targets ahead of Q1 2025 earnings.
+Patterson-UTI Energy (PTEN) surged 8% in a single session after multiple analysts raised their price targets ahead of Q1 2025 earnings.

 Patterson-UTI Energy, Inc. (PTEN) — stock analysis